Pioneering Women in STEM

 Country of citizenship

-Female citizens of the following countries are eligable to apply to the SI Scholarship Pioneering Women in STEM: Bangladesh, Indonesia, Kenya, Malaysia, Nigeria, Philippines, Rwanda, South Africa, Thailand, Vietnam.
+Female citizens of the following countries are eligible to apply for Pioneering Women in STEM:

-• You must be a citizen of one of the eligible countries, however, you do not need to reside in the country at the time of the application.
+You must be a citizen of one of the eligible countries; however, you do not need to reside in the country at the time of the application.
+If your country of citizenship is not listed, we suggest that you apply for the SI Scholarship for Global Professionals or look for other scholarships on Study in Sweden’s scholarship database.

 Eligible master’s programmes

 The scholarship is available for designated master’s programmes in STEM, focusing on one or more core areas: Science, Technology, Engineering, and Mathematics.
-The full list of the eligible master’s programmes for the academic year 2025/2026 will be published here on November 1st.

 University Admissions